Frequently Asked Questions

 Yes, I work with transfers and international students.
 Getting into an Ivy League as a transfer or international student is even tougher as the competition is more fierce with a very limited number of slots.
 However, with a stellar application and personal statement, I am able to help my students really flush out their personal qualities and unique experiences on paper to get them in.
 Many international students actually have better qualifications than their US counterparts, and it really comes down to getting that application right.
 While most of my students are high school applying to undergraduate, I also help with graduate school admissions and my success rate continues to be top notch.

-We would start by having a free initial consultation – you may reach me by phone, email, or the contact form and I will get back to you as soon as possible.
-When you sign up, I will have a first meeting where I will walk the student through everything he/she needs to know to prepare from now until the student receives his/her acceptance letter.
+We would start by having a free initial phone consultation to learn more about the program as well as feedback on your profile – you may reach me by phone, email, or the contact form and I will get back to you as soon as possible.
+After the phone consultation, we would move forward with a Skype or in person interview to ensure the student is the right for the program.
+If all goes well, an offer and acceptance would be made.